Ford halting Venezuela production until April, executive says

 Vehicle production in recession-hit Venezuela is less than 8 cars a day, according to figures provided by the national automakers organization Cavenez.
 Ford produced 2,253 units out of a paltry national total of 2,768 in the year through November.

+Ford in 2014 halted production for about a month due to a lack of foreign currency to import parts for assembly.

+In mid-2015, Ford's major U.S. rival, General Motors Co (GM.N), stopped making vehicles in Venezuela altogether.
+GM had one plant in Venezuela.

-(Reporting by Alberto Alerigi and additional reporting by Andrew Cawthorne in Caracas, writing by Ana Mano; editing by Christian Plumb and Tom Brown)
+(Reporting by Alberto Alerigi and additional reporting by Andrew Cawthorne in Caracas, writing by Ana Mano; Editing by Tom Brown and Alistair Bell)